aspidites/aoc2022/README.md

 ## Dependencies
-This project was built using GHC 9.2.4, which can be installed using [ghcup]():
+This project was built using [GHC](https://www.haskell.org/ghc/) version 9.2.4, which can be installed using [ghcup](https://www.haskell.org/ghcup/):

 ```
 ghcup install ghc 9.2.4
 ```

-You'll also want [cabal]() so that the commands discussed later in this document work:
+You'll also want [cabal](https://www.haskell.org/cabal/) so that the commands discussed later in this document work:
 ```
 ghcup install cabal
 ```